kevin20170608/learngit/readme.txt

-This is a new file for git,
+This is a version control file for git,
 Hello world,
 Hello suzhou.